 Obviously, this is going to be a collection of egg recipes that feature in Turkish cuisine.

 For some recipes, eggs will feature as the main ingredient.
 In others, they make a welcome guest appearance.

-Eggs feature heavily in Turkish cuisine, which isn’t surprising when you see the number of chickens popping up in random places.
+Eggs feature in many famous Turkish dishes, which isn’t surprising when you see the number of chickens popping up in random places.

 Real Free Range Eggs

 They don’t carry with them any special labels such as ‘corn-fed.’
 They’re not given x amount of metres per space per chicken so they can be labelled as ‘free range.’

-These are the eggs that are sold as köy yumurtası (village eggs) at your local market and you need to keep an eye out for them.
+These are the eggs that are sold as köy yumurtası (village eggs) at your local market.
+And you need to keep an eye out for them.